daikicodes/auth-page-php/README.md

-# auth-page-php
+# PHP/MySQL Auth Page
-PHP/MySQL Auth Page
+A simple authentication page that allows you to register users and enter credentials, using PHP for the server-side and querying to a MySQL database